Different-Strokes-Calgary/website/pages/Swim Practices.md

 ## What to Bring

 Swimmers will need to bring a swimsuit and towel.
-Goggles and a swim cap are highly recommended although not required.
+Goggles are requied and a swim cap is highly recommended.
 You can bring your own lock for the locker room.
 It is recommended that valuables be left at home or brought with you on the pool deck.

 ## What to Expect